 The bursary is available in the third term of study, i.e. Trinity (Summer) Term 2020, it cannot be used to reduce termly fees.
 Further Departmental grants, and the amount to be funded, for subsequent years will be announced at the beginning of the second and third year (if appropriate).

 MSc in Learning & Teaching (HK) Bursary, generously funded by donation from Enhancing Holistic Learning Academy (EHLA), a Hong Kong based educational organisation developing innovative learning systems to support disadvantaged children in Asia.
-The donation is managed through the auspices of the Oxford Education Society – the society of alumni and friends of the Department – in cooperation with the University of Oxford China Office and the Oxford Thinking Campaign.
 Each application will be considered by a panel and the decision to award a bursary will be based on the following criteria:

 - Students should be working directly with disadvantaged pupils in their school (in the UK, disadvantaged pupils are understood to be those eligible for free school meals).